muhammad-arif/terraTrain/README.md

 1. Cloud instance creation:
 In terraTrain, all the cloud resources gets created by terraform.
-Terraform colletcs all the lab related information from the `config.tfvars` file.
+Terraform colletcs all the lab related information from the `config` file.
 So when you run `t deploy instance` or `t deploy lab` what happens is something like following,
 ```
-terraform apply -var-file=/terraTrain/config.tfvars -auto-approve -compact-warnings
+terraform apply -var-file=/terraTrain/config -auto-approve -compact-warnings
 ```
-If you have the provided the AWS access information and filled up `config.tfvars` properly, terraform will create necessary cloud resources (e.g., keypair, security group, ec2 etc.) according to the `config.tfvars` declaration.
+If you have the provided the AWS access information and filled up `config` properly, terraform will create necessary cloud resources (e.g., keypair, security group, ec2 etc.) according to the `config` declaration.

 2. MKE cluster creation:
 The second step is to create the MKE,MCR and MSR cluster which is mostly handled by the launchpad.
 So when you run `t deploy cluster` or `t deploy lab` what happens is the follwoing,
-  1. A config generator script run to generate launchpad configuration (eg. instance username, keypair, mke version etc.) according to the declaration on `config.tfvars`
+  1. A config generator script run to generate launchpad configuration (eg. instance username, keypair, mke version etc.) according to the declaration on `config`
   2. Then launchpad command will run which will try to install MKE according to the configuration

 3. Interaction with the lab:
 All the interaction with lab is mostly done by the command line tool `terratrain` short for `t`.
 `t` is a command line tool created with simple bash and inspired from the `kubectl` tool.
 This command line tool interact with the cloud, cluster, nodes, with various scripted method.
-This command line tool gets all the information from the `/terraTrain/terraform.tfstate`, `config.tfvars` and `launchpad.yaml` file.
+This command line tool gets all the information from the `/terraTrain/terraform.tfstate`, `config` and `launchpad.yaml` file.
 To know more about this command line tool please follow the previous chapter or table of contents.
 ## Cluster vs Lab
 ### Cluster